-Want to interview me, have me speak at your organization, invite me to your convention or conference, or have me write for your magazine, newspaper or anthology?
+Want to interview me, have me speak at your organization, invite me to your convention or conference, have me write for your magazine, newspaper, anthology or film/TV project, or wish to adapt or translate my existing work?
 Here’s how to do this.

 First: The very best way to contact me is through my e-mail address email@example.com.